leonardoCrosa/k8s-app-project/README.md

-# EKS CI/CD Project
+# EKS CI/CD Project (In progress)

 This project is a demonstration of a CI/CD pipeline for a simple web application deployed to an Amazon EKS cluster.
 The infrastructure is provisioned using Terraform, and the CI/CD pipeline is managed by GitHub Actions.

 ## Project Purpose

 The main goal of this project is to showcase a complete end-to-end CI/CD workflow for a containerized application on Kubernetes.
-It's designed as a learning resource and a portfolio piece for DevOps engineers who want to demonstrate their skills in:
+It's designed as a learning resource and a portfolio piece to demonstrate skills in:

 - **Infrastructure as Code (IaC):** Using Terraform to provision and manage all the necessary AWS resources.
 - **Kubernetes:** Deploying and managing applications on an EKS cluster.
 - **CI/CD:** Automating the build, test, and deployment process with GitHub Actions.
 - **Containerization:** Using Docker to package the application.
 - **Helm:** Using Helm to package and deploy the application on Kubernetes.

 ## Architecture

 The project has the following architecture:

 - **AWS:** The cloud provider used for all the infrastructure.
 - **Terraform:** Used to provision the following AWS resources:
   - VPC, subnets, and other networking components.
   - EKS cluster.
-    -   ECR registry to store the Docker images.
-    -   IAM roles and policies for the EKS cluster and GitHub Actions.
+  - IAM roles and policies for the AWS Load Balancer Controller and GitHub Actions.
   - A self-hosted GitHub Actions runner on an EC2 instance.
 - **GitHub Actions:** The CI/CD platform used to automate the following steps:
   - Build the Docker image.
-    -   Push the Docker image to ECR.
+  - Push the Docker image to DockerHub.
   - Deploy the application to the EKS cluster using Helm.
 - **Docker:** Used to containerize the simple web application.
 - **Helm:** Used to package and deploy the web application to the EKS cluster.
 - **Simple Web Application:** A basic HTML application served by Nginx.

 ## Project Structure

 The project is organized into the following directories:

 - `app`: Contains the source code for the simple web application, including the `Dockerfile`.
 - `deployments`: Contains the Helm chart for deploying the application.
 - `infra`: Contains all the Terraform code for provisioning the AWS infrastructure.
 - `scripts`: Contains helper scripts for deployment and for bootstrapping the GitHub Actions runner.
 - `.github/workflows`: Contains the GitHub Actions workflow file.

 ## How to Use

 To use this project, you will need to have the following prerequisites:

 - An AWS account.
 - Terraform installed.
 - kubectl installed.
 - Helm installed.
 - A GitHub account and a personal access token with the `repo` scope.

 ### 1. Clone the repository